 BETHEL PRESBYTERIAN CHURCH

-- Dominic De Paolo's artfully painted oil piece of the exterior of the historic Bethel Presbyterian Church as it looked in its original white-clapboard appearance prior to 1964 when the church underwent a remodeling that included an added brick façade.
-De Paolo has been a freelance artist for more than 40 years, was an illustrator with the U.S. Navy, college professor, and currently owner of Long Grove Art School.
+Dominic De Paolo's artfully painted oil piece is of the exterior of the historic Bethel Presbyterian Church as it looked in its original white-clapboard appearance prior to 1964 when the church underwent a remodeling that included an added brick façade.
+De Paolo was a freelance artist for more than forty years, was an illustrator with the U.S. Navy, college professor, and owned Long Grove Art School.
 Bethel Presbyterian Church was established in 1834, and the Reverend Jesse Stalcup built the structure in 1885.
 Today the church is Bethel Rural Community Organization's community center.

-- Gary Woolard was chosen in his native Beaufort County to paint the 12 oldest churches in the 12 oldest counties in the state.
+Gary Woolard was chosen in his native Beaufort County to paint the twelve oldest churches in the twelve oldest counties in the state.
 His rendering of the sanctuary of the 1885 Bethel Presbyterian Church with its striking chestnut bead board is a delicate balance between geometric precision and poetic artistry.

 BETHEL SCHOOL

-- Dominick De Paolo painted a water-color of the three Bethel School buildings that comprised the heart of Bethel from 1921, 1930s, and 1941 until the 1970s when the structures were dismantled.
+Dominick De Paolo painted a watercolor of the three Bethel School buildings that comprised the heart of Bethel from 1921, 1930s, and 1941 until the 1970s when the structures were dismantled.
 The three-story center building transferred Bethel students from attendance at Bethel Academy which closed after World War I. Students attended classes on the bottom two floors of the center building while the Masonic/Eastern Star organization occupied the third floor.
-By the 1930s a gymnasium surrounded by classroom followed, and the classically designed white auditorium/home economics/agricultural classrooms was constructed by the WPA in 1941.
+By the 1930s a gymnasium surrounded by classrooms followed, and the classically designed white auditorium/home economics/agricultural classroom building was constructed by the WPA in 1941.

 BURTON and LUCINDA MOORE CATHEY HOUSE